Mu Pegasi: Properties

 The spectrum of this star matches a stellar classification of G8 III.
 The luminosity class of 'III' means that it has exhausted the hydrogen fuel at its core and evolved into a giant star.
-It is slightly more massive than the Sun, but has expanded to nearly ten times the Sun's radius.
-(Mishenina et al. (2006) list it with an estimated 2.7 times the mass of the Sun.)
-The effective temperature of the outer atmosphere is about 4,950 K, which is cooler than the Sun and gives it the yellow hue of a G-type star.
-The abundance of elements other than hydrogen and helium, what astronomers term the metallicity, is similar to the abundance in the Sun.
+It is 520 million years old and 2.6 times more massive than the Sun, but has expanded to nine times the Sun's radius.
+The effective temperature of the outer atmosphere is about 4,961 K, which is cooler than the Sun and gives it the yellow hue of a G-type star.
+The abundance of elements other than hydrogen and helium, what astronomers term the metallicity, is a bit smaller than the abundance in the Sun.